antnkrtk/udp-send-time/README.md

-# udp-client-server
+# udp-send-time
-An app that sends current time to all the clients.
+This is an application that broadcasts current time to all the clients, connected to the local network.